Alexa CRM Integration With QuickBooks

 There are two major types of CRM integration with QuickBooks, which are manual and sync-based.

-With a manual integration, you’ll need to click on each row of data yourself that you want to sync.
+With a manual integration, you’ll need to click on each row of data that you want to sync.

 However, with syncing, there are two categories of data flow: unidirectional data flow vs bidirectional data flow.